pdrabik223/pocket_plot/README.md

 Quick script for automated plotting of several pocket scans

-Loads all scans present in provided directory, filters .csv files, and plots all values with filenames as labels
+Loads all scans present in provided directory, filters .csv and .s2p files, and plots all values with filenames as labels

 <!-- For user -->